m3db/m3/site/content/docs/how_to/kubernetes.md

 ### Kernel Configuration

 We provide a Kubernetes daemonset that can make setting host-level sysctls easier.
-Please see the [kernel][/docs/operational_guide/kernel_configuration] docs for more.
+Please see the [kernel][kernel] docs for more.

 Note that our default StatefulSet spec will give the M3DB container `CAP_SYS_RESOURCE` so it may raise its file limits.